AshishVsancheti/-Email-SMS-Spam-Classifier/README.md

 Model Selection and Evaluation: Models such as Naive Bayes, Decision Tree, Random Forest, and Logistic Regression were selected for their adeptness with text data.
 Evaluation metrics encompassed accuracy, precision, recall, and F1-score, with precision prioritized due to dataset imbalance, focusing on minimizing false positives.

+# Challenges
+Handling imbalanced data was essential, given the dominance of ham data over spam data.
+Ensuring thorough text preprocessing was vital for upholding data quality and maximizing model performance.
+Feature engineering played a pivotal role in improving model effectiveness.
+Addressing the challenge of minimizing false positives in a skewed dataset was a central focus during the analysis.

+# Conclusion
+The project effectively showcases the classification of emails and SMS messages into spam and ham categories.
+By employing TF-IDF vectorization and machine learning algorithms such as Naive Bayes, a robust spam classifier was developed.